brimcg/visor/README.md

 Help generate headbands for our urgent care providers!
 They deperately need your help.
 Choose a design the fits the elastic band that you can obtain, or modify to your own design.
 Here you will find:

+#### STL models
-STL models for your slicer (PETG is recommended material, 0.4mm nozzle, 0.2mm height, 20% infill):
+I've included an number of preconfigured STL models (see Design Tools below) for different configurations.
+Which is appropriate will be determined by the band materials you can obtain.
+You can import any these directly to your slicer (PETG is recommended material, 0.4mm nozzle, 0.2mm height, 20% infill):

+##### Three-hole for US standard
 - Three-hole headband with [cinch design](stl/covid19_headband_3hole_cinch.stl) for flat 3/4" (38mm) elastic bands (non-elastic should also work)
 - Three-hole headband with [button design](stl/covid19_headband_3hole_button.stl) for button hole elastic band

+##### Four-hole based on original Prusa
 - Four-hole headband with [cinch design](stl/covid19_headband_rc2_cinch.stl)
 - Four-hole [original Prusa design](covid19_headband_rc2.stl) with button design

+#### Gcode
-Gcode for Prusa MK3 printers is [here](gcode/)
+Find gcode for Prusa MK3 printers [here](gcode/)

-Design tools used here so you can do your own modifications:
+#### Design tools used here so you can do your own modifications:

 - OpenSCAD design [software](https://www.openscad.org/)
-- OpenSCAD [code](covid19_headband_mods.scad) used to generate modified STL model (choose type and strap dimensions)
+- OpenSCAD [code](covid19_headband_mods.scad) used to generate modified STL model (easily choose your type and strap dimensions, self-expanatory parameters at beginning of the code)

 ![Modified headband](IMG_20200323_084829_small.jpg)